occipital/django-content-settings/docs/defaults.md

     SITE_DEV_MODE = SimpleBool("0")
 ```

-Context `defaults` changes default parameters for the setting inside the context.
-So when you set the parameter in the setting - it always rewrites the default value.
+The `defaults` context changes default parameters for settings inside the block.
+If a parameter is explicitly set in a setting, it overrides the default value.

-For example, for `SITE_TAG_LINE` you want lower permissions
+#### Example Overriding Defaults:

 ```python
 from content_settings.types.basic import SimpleString, SimpleBool